Orange-OpenSource/a11y-guidelines/src/en/articles/user-preference-media-queries.md

 It should be used sparingly.
 In particular, it should not be used simply to preserve the visual appearance defined by the page when doing so prevents the user from benefiting from adaptations related to their display preferences.

-**EN 301 549 v4.1.1** introduces clause **9.7 “User preferences for web pages”**, which addresses mechanisms that explicitly override platform accessibility preferences.
+**EN 301 549 v4.1.1** introduces clause **9.7 "User preferences for web pages"**, which addresses mechanisms that explicitly override platform accessibility preferences.
 It requires such preferences not to be overridden unless doing so is essential to the information or function of the web page. `forced-color-adjust` is explicitly cited as an example of such a mechanism.

 ## `prefers-reduced-transparency`